SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Transfer cancel response message.
 - HTTP success status code: 200 (OK)

+The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
+For the new sponsoring client the DELETE method is defined as "cancel transfer".

 The new sponsoring client MUST use the HTTP DELETE method to cancel a requested transfer.